NobilityDeviant/ComposeToJAR/README.md

 }
 ```

-This task will package everything inside of their respective packages which will include `.bat` or `.sh` scripts for easy running.
+This task will package everything inside of their respective packages which will include `.bat` or `.sh` scripts for easy launching.

 Since this task is placing your universal JAR inside the `app` folder, the scripts are written to use it.
 You can change this if you know what you're doing.

-Now inside your gradle tasks, look for the group labeled `custom jar`, open it and run `packageJARDistributables` which will package everything all together.
+Now inside your gradle tasks (elephant in intellij), look for the group labeled `custom jar`, open it and run `packageJARDistributables` which will package everything all together.

 You can also only create the JAR if you please with `packageFatJar`.

-If you want to build the jar and run it, you can also add this task:
+If you want to build the jar and run it, you can add this task:

 ```
 tasks.register("runFatJar") {